MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/fiscal-integration-for-retail-channel.md

 ### Manually rerun fiscal registration

-If the fiscal registration of a transaction or event has been postponed after a failure (for example, if the operator selected **Cancel** in the error handling dialog box), you can manually rerun the fiscal registration by invoking a corresponding operation.
-For more details, see [Enable manual execution of postponed fiscal registration](setting-up-fiscal-integration-for-retail-channel.md#enable-manual-execution-of-postponed-fiscal-registration).
+If the fiscal registration of a transaction or event has been deferred after a failure (for example, if the operator selected **Cancel** in the error handling dialog box), you can manually rerun the fiscal registration by invoking a corresponding operation.
+For more details, see [Enable manual execution of deferred fiscal registration](setting-up-fiscal-integration-for-retail-channel.md#enable-manual-execution-of-deferred-fiscal-registration).

-### Postpone option

-The **Postpone** option lets you continue the fiscal registration process if the current step fails.
-It can be used when there is a fiscal registration backup option.

 ### Fiscal registration health check